Those Barbershop Calendars.

 Fast forward forty years later and I am attending a sportscard and memorabilia show in Toronto.
 As I walked about aimlessly up and down the aisles, I caught a glimpse of an old Export calendar tucked up on a wall in one of the booths.

-Right away I was intrigued and asked the owner if could see it.
-He happily obliged and handed me the 1971 calendar.
-I was very surprised that all eight pages were intact and the vintage calendar was in excellent shape for being already forty plus years old.
+Right away I was intrigued and asked the owner if I could see it and he happily obliged handing me the 1971 calendar.
+I was very surprised that all eight pages were intact and the vintage calendar was in excellent shape for being forty plus years old.
 He then handed me a second calendar in even better shape from the 1972 season.
 My childhood memories came rushing back as I looked both of them over and I was quickly falling back in love.

 “How much for both of them?”
 I asked